Last updated September 13th, 2018.

-The Philippine economy will grow by a significant amount before 2030 to become one of the largest in Southeast Asia.
+The Philippine economy will grow by a huge amount before 2030 and become one of Southeast Asia’s largest.
 Meanwhile, a burgeoning middle class and strong industry are supporting optimism among both individual and corporate investors.

-The most important drivers of growth for the Philippine economy are the outsourcing sector and a strong flow of remittances from workers living abroad also contributes billions of dollars every year.
+Today, important drivers of growth for the Philippine economy are the outsourcing sector.
+A strong flow of remittances from workers living abroad also contributes billions of dollars every year.

-Gains from these activities are attributed to the large pool of university-educated workers.
-Workers also have strong English-language skills compared to the rest of Asia.
+Both activities are helped by a large pool of university-educated workers.
+Workers boast superb English-language skills compared to the rest of Asia too.

-Furthermore, offshore remittances from Filipino workers abroad grew to a record high of US$26.9 billion in 2014.
-That’s up 6.2% from 2013, providing a key source of strength for the Philippines’ balance of payments.
+Furthermore, offshore remittances from Filipino workers abroad grew to a record high of US$26.9 billion in 2017.
+This money directly supports consumer spending and residential property construction back home.

-“This requires considerable improvement of the business climate.
-The Philippines still ranked very low globally on the World Bank’s ease of doing business rankings,” said Biswas.
+There’s a lot of work left.
+The Philippines ranks low globally on the World Bank’s ease of doing business rankings and many other key metrics.